CatalaLang/catala-book/src/2-1-basic-blocks.md

 ~~~

 Now, back to our scope `IncomeTaxComputation`. at this point we're still missing
-the definition of `fixed_percentage`.
+the definition of `tax_rate`.
 This is a common pattern when coding the
 law: the definitions for various variables are scattered in different articles.
 Fortunately, the Catala compiler automatically collects all the definitions for
 each scope and puts them in the right order.
 Here, even if we define
-`fixed_percentage` after `income_tax` in our source code, the Catala compiler
+`tax_rate` after `income_tax` in our source code, the Catala compiler
-will switch the order of the definitions internally because `fixed_percentage`
+will switch the order of the definitions internally because `tax_rate`
 is used in the definition of `income_tax`.
 More generally, the order of toplevel
 definitions and declarations in Catala source code files does not matter, and
 you can refactor code around freely without having to care about dependency